The Troubled Past That Created a World Champion

 This article does not advocate or encourage the use of anabolic steroids by any means.
 This is an account of Larry Wheels life where he discusses his childhood steroid use.
 He does not advocate the use of steroids for anyone without proper education on the subject.

-Larry Wheels stated how his father left him at the age of one year old and how his mother got in a physical altercation with a boyfriend at age six, which resulted in him living with his grandmother.
+Larry Wheels stated how his father left him when he was just one years old, and how his mother got in a physical altercation with a boyfriend when he was six, which resulted in him living with his grandmother.
 However, he was too much for her to handle as he was out of control and he eventually ended up in foster care from 11-12 years old.

 Larry Wheels was soon back in his mother’s care of where they relocated to Saint Martin (Island).
 This is where his passion for weightlifting began as he used a broomstick and cinderblocks to start training.
 After living in St. Martin for a few years, he moved to New York City where he is originally from.